 Kpopconcerts had the wonderful opportunity to interview eSNa, the Cali girl who is the mastermind behind many of K-Pop’s top hit songs.
-Born and raised in Los Angeles, the singer-songwriter established her art after studying Jazz vocals at UCLA and releasing her music on her personal Youtube channel,herself on Youtube as Esnathesinger.
+Born and raised in Los Angeles, the singer-songwriter established her art after studying Jazz vocals at UCLA and releasing her music on her personal Youtube channel, Esnathesinger.
 She pursued her career as a singer-songwriter after signing with RBW Entertainment (then WA Entertainment) where she released her first single, “Bite My Lower Lips” from The Heirs OST.
-Since then, she has released one EP titled eSNa The Singer that featured Korean rappers San E and Flowsik.
+Since then, she has released one EP titled eSNa The Singer that featured Korean rappers San E and Flowsik on the track.

 eSNa has penned several masterpieces such as Soyou and Junggigo‘s “Some,” Wheesung and Gummy‘s “Special Love,” and several Mamamoo tracks like “Piano Man,” “Don’t Be Happy,” “Hello,” and more.